-The US Surgeon General has urged the public not to buy face masks to protect against the ongoing coronavirus outbreak, warning they are largely ineffective at protecting against the viral infection in public.
+The US Surgeon General has urged the public not to buy face masks to protect against the ongoing coronavirus outbreak, arguing they are largely ineffective at protecting against the viral infection in public.

-They are, however, a useful tool for doctors, nurses, and healthcare professionals who are consistently in close proximity to infected individuals.
+They are, however, a useful tool for doctors, nurses, and healthcare professionals who are consistently in close proximity to infected individuals, the Surgeon General claims.
 So, to prevent vital medical resources from running dry, the Surgeon General, Dr Jerome M Adams, has warned against rushing out to buy face masks.

 “Seriously people – STOP BUYING MASKS!”
 Dr Adams tweeted over the weekend.

 “They are NOT effective in preventing the general public from catching #Coronavirus, but if healthcare providers can’t get them to care for sick patients, it puts them and our communities at risk!”